voidstar78/XINFO/README.md

 - Tag target can be up to 40 characters
 - External link targets can be to 80 characters

 "visible" links is confusing.
 If the user is using 80x60 they can have more links visible at a time than at smaller resolutions.
-You'll need to arrange the .X16 content such that, in the worse case at 80x60, only 30 links can be presented at a time.
+You'll need to arrange the .X16 content such that, in the worse case at 80x60, only 30 links can be presented at a time on the same page.
 Each link counts, even if they go to the same target.

 This is all adjustable in the .c source code, just depends on how much RAM to be reserved upfront.
+To keep code compact, so far avoiding using malloc and just using fixed size pre-allocated arrays.